Changhao Chen

 The Hong Kong University of Science and Technology, Guangzhou, China

-I am an Assistant Professor, at the Intelligent Transportation Thrust and Artificial Intelligence Thrust, the Hong Kong University of Science and Technology (Guangzhou), China.
+I am a Tenure-Track Assistant Professor, at the Intelligent Transportation Thrust and Artificial Intelligence Thrust, The Hong Kong University of Science and Technology (Guangzhou), China.
+I am also affiliated with the Division of Emerging Interdisciplinary Areas (EMIA) at HKUST’s Clear Water Bay campus.
 Before that, I was a lecturer (2021-2024) at National University of Defense Technology, China, and a postdoctoral researcher (2020) at Department of Computer Science, University of Oxford.
 I received Ph.D. in Computer Science (2016-2020) from University of Oxford, supevised by Prof. Niki Trigoni and Prof. Andrew Markham, Master in Engineering (2014-2016) from National University of Defense Technology, and Bachelor in Engineering (2010-2014) from the Tongji University, China.

 Our major contributions have been in the following research directions:

-Safe Autonomous Navigation: our research develops task-driven multimodal fusion, stability-constrained dynamical modelling, and efficient policy learning, for safe robot navigation in the physical world, including SelectFusion, DynaNet and SGuidance.
+Safe Autonomous Navigation: We advance stability constrained dynamical modeling and efficient policy learning for safe robot navigation and agile locomotion control in the physical world.

 news